Turn your code into any language with our Code Converter. It's the ultimate tool for multi-language programming. Start converting now!

 with open(wordlist, "rb") as wordlist: for word in tqdm(wordlist, total=n_words, unit="word"): try: zip_file.extractall(pwd=word.strip()) except: continue else: print("[+] Password found:", word.decode().strip()) exit(0) print("[!]
 Password not found, try other wordlist.")

-Since wordlist now is a Python generator, using tqdm won't give much progress information, that's why I introduced the total paremeter to give tqdm the insight on how many words are in the file.
+Since wordlist now is a Python generator, using tqdm won't give much progress information.
+That's why I introduced the total parameter to give tqdm insight into how many words are in the file.

-We open the wordlist and read it word by word and tries it as a password to extract the zip file, reading the entire line will come with the new line character, as a result, we use the strip() method to remove white spaces.
+We open the wordlist and read it word by word, and try it as a password to extract the zip file; reading the entire line will come with the new line character.
+As a result, we use the strip() method to remove white spaces.

-The method extractall() will raise an exception whenever the password is incorrect, so we can pass to the next password in that case, otherwise, we print the correct password and exit out of the program.
+The method extractall() will raise an exception whenever the password is incorrect, so we can proceed to the next password, in that case.
+Otherwise, we print the correct password and exit the program.